Yshalom/Neural-Network/README.md

 In this repository, there is a Zip folder.
 This Zip folder was taken from Visual Studio and zipped, if you want to use this project, you could unzip the folder and open it by Visual Studio.

-*This project uses OpenTk and .Net 6
+*This project uses OpenTK and .Net 6.0